 Fellowships in OEEB are provided through the DCEG fellowship program.
 Qualifications for postdoctoral and predoctoral fellowships in DCEG are listed below.
 The Division Fellowship Information page also provides information on graduate partnerships with schools of public health and other special fellowship opportunities.

 Postdoctoral fellowships: Individuals must hold an M.D. or Ph.D. in epidemiology or related field.
-Individuals with strong quantitative skills and training or experience in the fields of occupational or environmental epidemiology, occupational or environmental exposure assessment, industrial hygiene, or genetics are encouraged to apply.
+Individuals with strong quantitative skills and training or experience in the fields of occupational or environmental epidemiology, occupational or environmental exposure assessment, industrial hygiene, genetics, molecular epidemiology, or bioinformatics are encouraged to apply.

 Predoctoral fellowships: Individuals must be enrolled in a doctoral program with a desire to complete their dissertation in OEEB or have completed a master's degree in a field of relevance to OEEB.